Skip to content

 UTF8

 It's highly recommended to store strings for your game in text files and load them up from disk.
-This makes it easy for a localizer to make different versions of text in different langauges without editing anything other than simple text files.
+This makes it easy for a localizer to make different versions of text in different languages without editing anything other than simple text files.
 The format of your strings should be in the UTF8 format, which is 100% backwards compatible with typical C-strings you're already used to.

 In C++ we have access to the UTF8 helper class.
 Simply load it up with a string and call .next() to get each decoded character with .codepoint.